 20. If I launch a standby RDS instance, will it be in the same Availability Zone as my primary?

 Answer: No, since the purpose of having a standby instance is to avoid an infrastructure failure (if it happens), therefore the standby instance is stored in a different availability zone, which is a physically different independent infrastructure.

 Answer: Provisioned IOPS deliver high IO rates but on the other hand it is expensive as well.
-Batch processing workloads do not require manual intervention they enable full utilization of systems, therefore a provisioned IOPS will be preferred for batch oriented workload.
+Batch processing workloads do not require manual intervention they enable full utilization of systems, therefore a provisioned IOPS will be preferred for the batch-oriented workload.

-- Amazon RDS is a database management service for relational databases, it manages patching, upgrading, backing up of data etc. of databases for you without your intervention.
+Answer: Amazon RDS is a database management service for relational databases, it manages patching, upgrading, backing up of data, etc. of databases for you without your intervention.
 RDS is a Db management service for structured data only.

-23. If I am running my DB Instance as a Multi-AZ deployment, can I use the standby DB Instance for read or write operations along with primary DB instance ?
+23. If I am running my DB Instance as a Multi-AZ deployment, can I use the standby DB Instance for reading or write operations along with primary DB instance?